Video marketing 5 tips

 You might also want to think about artificial lighting, simple clamp-on lights are very effective and save you the trouble of getting a lot of expensive gear.

 Add some music to your videos.
 Music and sound effects are great for adding impact and generating excitement.

-Imagine talking about an explosion and having the sound of bombs going off in the background; it really sends the message home, music is great for changing the tempo some calm soothing music relaxes your audience while some fast paced heavy metal music gets everyone’s adrenalin going.
+Imagine talking about an explosion and having the sound of bombs going off in the background; it really sends the message home, music is great for changing the tempo some calm soothing music relaxes your audience while some fast-paced heavy metal music gets everyone’s adrenaline going.